BEST Ways to Improve Your Productivity & Team Effectiveness at work

 - Learn some Microsoft office tips like email templates (Quick parts) or Google Docs

-David Staughton is an Award-winning Certified Speaking Professional (CSP), past board member of Professional Speakers Australia and advisor to a large Australian speakers bureau.
+David “Big Dave” Staughton is “The Growth Habits Guy”.
+David is an Award-winning Certified Speaking Professional (CSP) with over 15 years of professional speaking & consulting experience.
+He is a past board member of Professional Speakers Australia and an advisor to a large Australian speakers bureau.

-David is also a successful serial entrepreneur and an expert on Future-Proofing your Business
+He is also a successful serial entrepreneur and an expert on “Growth Habits” & Growing Small Businesses

 - Read BLOGS FOR CONFERENCE ORGANISERS